|BIOGRAPHY||HOME | BIOGRAPHY | AUTHOR | GUEST SPEAKER | GRAPHIC ART | EXHIBIT DESIGNER | FILMMAKER | CONTACT|

 2006 Waterfront Film Festival Debut of Icebound Found.

-CO-FOUNDER - MICHIGAN SHIPWRECK RESEARCH ASSOCIATES
+CO-FOUNDER - MICHIGAN SHIPWRECK RESEARCH ASSOCIATION

 PRESIDENT - THE SOUTHWEST MICHIGAN UNDERWATER PRESERVE

 Worked with archaeologist and museum curator, Kenneth Pott, to coordinate activities of the group until the preserve was made official in 1999.